emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

 			(\ d -> hom2 A x y a f v d)
 			(\ d -> codomain-based-paths-contraction A x y a v f d))

-#def isSegal-representable-dhomTo-contractible
+#def is-segal-representable-dhomTo-contractible
 	(A : U)						    -- The ambient type.
-	(AisSegal : isSegal A)		-- A proof that A is a Segal type.
+	(AisSegal : is-segal A)		-- A proof that A is a Segal type.
 	(a x y : A)					  -- The representing object and two points in the base.
 	(f : hom A x y)				-- An arrow in the base.
 	(v : hom A y a)				-- A lift of the codomain.
-	: isContr (dhomTo-representable A a x y f v)
+	: is-contr (dhomTo-representable A a x y f v)
-	:= isEquiv-toContr-isContr (dhomTo-representable A a x y f v) (∑ (d : hom A x a), (hom2 A x y a f v d)) (isSegal-representable-dhomTo-hom2 A AisSegal a x y f v) (AisSegal x y a f v)
+	:= is-equiv-toContr-is-contr (dhomTo-representable A a x y f v) (∑ (d : hom A x a), (hom2 A x y a f v d)) (is-segal-representable-dhomTo-hom2 A AisSegal a x y f v) (AisSegal x y a f v)
 ```